IBMStreams/streamsx.documentation/docs/4.2/python/python-appapi-devguide.md

         source /home/streamsadmin/InfoSphere_Streams/4.2.0.0/bin/streamsprofile.sh

-1. Download the IBM Streams Topology Toolkit, which includes the Python Application API.
-You can download the most recent version of the toolkit from the IBMStreams organization on GitHub from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases).
+1. Download the IBM Streams Topology toolkit, which includes the Python Application API.
+You can download the most recent version of the toolkit from the IBMStreams organization on GitHub from the streamsx.topology [Releases page](https://github.com/Ibmstreams/streamsx.topology/releases). *If you are using IBM Streams 4.2 or later then this step is optional as the toolkit is included at* `$STREAMS_INSTALL/toolkits/com.ibm.streamsx.topology`.

     After the toolkit downloads, extract it to your file system.

 1. Install a supported version of Python:

+   * *Recommended* - Anaconda 4.0.0 or later, which includes Python 3.5.0 [https://www.continuum.io/downloads](https://www.continuum.io/downloads).

    * CPython 3.5.0 or later [https://www.python.org](https://www.python.org).

-   * Anaconda 4.0.0 or later, which includes Python 3.5.0 [https://www.continuum.io/downloads](https://www.continuum.io/downloads).

    The Python Application API has been tested with Python 3.5.1